open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 When the data those options provide is not specified, the related span attributes will not be set.

+### Compatibility

+These interfaces are kept relatively simple on purpose, so they can be used as foundations if folks wish to extend them with their own actual implementations.

+Once stable, we will not be able to change those interfaces anymore (adding, renaming or deleting methods), as that would break backwards compatibility with implementations.

+However, because they remain lightweight, they allow folks to do custom logic, such as:

+* A proxy that would allow combining multiple implementations together.
+* An implementation that covers unstable semantic conventions.
+* Implementations for older semantic conventions.
+* Implementations that cover custom implementations if a customer doesn't wish to use semconvs.

 ### Implementations

 We will provide one official implementation of the described interfaces.